Samu64d/stdmodulesystem/README.md

 Minecarft datapack standard module system.

+##WARNING: don't use the world_debug module in your building worlds/server

 ## What is stdmodulesystem?

 **Stdmodulesystem** is a suite of datapacks and a datapack module system aimed to provide a standard Minecraft command/scripting API for creating complex mod-like datapacks.
 It consist (version 1.0.0) of 25 datapacks/modules for Minecraft 1.21.
 Each module